fajarsj/fajarsj-ajaib-web-engineering-test/README.md

 # Fajar Saputro Juliantoro "Ajaib Web Engineering Test"

+A simple Single-Page Application where you can see a list of users and filter it by gender and/or keyword.

 ## Getting Started

 These instructions will tell you how to running the program on your local machine for testing purposes.